Hand of Hope Outreach

 4. Donate Money

 You can use the secure PayPal donate button below!
 It allows you to give a one-time donation or a monthly donation.
+Consider becoming a monthly partner.

 You do not need a PayPal account to donate.
 The link allows you to donate using a debit or credit card too.